into-the-mehtaverse/dealq-showcase/README.md

 3. The trailing twelve statement - a PDF or excel income statement for the last twelve months at the property, which investors manually categorize based on how they underwrite deals at their firm.

+You can find an examples of these three documents in the `/example-deal` folder.

 The process of extracting and structuring these documents into a firm's proprietary excel model usually takes anywhere from 30 minutes to a couple of hours or more per deal, often just to find out that a deal doesn't fit the criteria for investing.
 DealQ's underwriting workflow cut this process down to under 10 minutes.

 ## Technical Challenges / Accomplishments